"Teacher"—A Hebrew Word Study

 They are chemical molecules trapped inside holding tanks until an electrical signal frees them.

-Teaching, then, can include the idea of unbinding and unpacking information in way that aims lessons, concepts, and ideas that will help students make connections in their understanding of the desired target, that will lead to productive and right living.
-For more information on establishing right paths in life as it concerns our mind and practice read "Cow Paths - Ruts of Righteousness".
+Teaching, then, can include the idea of unbinding and unpacking information in a way that aims lessons, concepts, and ideas that will help students make connections in their understanding of the desired target, which will lead to productive and right living.

-The third letter of moreh is a resh and is the image of a man's head indicating a person which is inclusive of the mind in general, and is associated with wisdom.
+The third letter of "moreh" is a "resh" and it is represented by the image of a man's head indicating a person which is inclusive of the mind in general and is associated with wisdom.

-The head being the highest place of the body lends to the idea of the highest, as in the greatest and of top priority.
+The head is the highest place of the body lends to the idea of the highest, as in the greatest and of top priority.

-This lends to the idea that teaching is about imparting wisdom that aims students toward their highest and greatest potential targets and making wisdom the utmost priority
+This leads to the idea that teaching is about imparting wisdom that aims students toward their highest and greatest potential targets and making wisdom the utmost priority

 True wisdom comes from God alone